Wexford, Osceola counties report new COVID-19 cases over weekend

 As of Sunday, there were still no confirmed cases of infection in Lake County.

-According to Munson Healthcare's website, Munson Healthcare Cadillac Hospital has seven confirmed cases of infection but that doesn't necessarily mean all those cases are local, as the hospital has been designated a COVID-19 care center.
+Munson Healthcare Cadillac Hospital so far has seven confirmed cases of infection but that doesn’t necessarily mean all those cases are local, as the hospital has been designated a regional COVID-19 care center.
 So far, Munson Healthcare Cadillac Hospital has tested 148 people, with 129 of those tests coming back negative, seven positive and 12 that are still pending.
 Of those that have tested positive, two are currently being treated at the hospital.

 Commented